 So, the key question here is: What should parents and teachers do?

-In other words, the message we should try to pass is that through hard work you can achieve more.
+In other words, the message we should try to pass on is that through hard work you can achieve more.

-Gain Growth Mindset
+Lesson #5: You Need To Gain Growth Mindset

 The way we see, understand, explain our talents and abilities to ourselves, is a really important kind of self-knowledge.
 Some people believe that their abilities are set in stone.
 They think that they either know how to dance or they don’t.
 If they don’t, nothing can change that fact.

 According to social psychologists, this way of thinking is a fixed one – fixed mindset.
-In this view, we have fixed amount of intelligence, abilities, strength, talent, and so on.
+In this view, we have a fixed amount of intelligence, abilities, strength, talent, and so on.
 We believe, wholeheartedly, that we can’t do anything about our dance skills because God gave us only the basic moves – swinging from side to side.
 Our fixed mindset is telling us that there is no point in even trying to learn how to dance – because we believe that we’re bound to suck at dancing.
 Our fixed mindset keeps us in the current state for years.
 Sometimes even till our final day.

-Research shows that the mindset people have is crucial to their success: People with a fixed mindset are more likely to give up after setbacks and are less likely to work on and hone their skills.
+Research shows that the mindset people have is crucial for their success: People with a fixed mindset are more likely to give up after setbacks and are less likely to work on and hone their skills.
 They think that if they fail, it must be a sign that they simply don’t have what it takes.
 That they don’t have it in them.

 Commentary And My Personal Takeaway